KrishBhasin24/AddressBook/README.md

 Step 3: Goto root folder and " run npm install ".
 It will install required package for node.js

-Step 4: Goto frontend folder and run " run npm install ". it will install required pacakge for react application.
+Step 4: Goto frontend folder and run " run npm install " again. it will install required package for react application.

 Step 5: Run command " npm run dev ".
-It will run the complete project including node and react.
+It will run the complete project including node and react using Mysql DB.